forgxyz/forgxyz.github.io/_library/booklist.md

 # booklist

 ## 2020
-1. Permanent Record
+1. permanent record
-1. The Hobbit
+1. the hobbit
-1. Brave New World
-1. The Martian Chronicles
+1. brave new world
+1. the martian chronicles
-1. Grit (audiobook)
+1. grit (audiobook)
-1. Foundation
-1. The Handmaids Tale
+1. foundation
+1. the handmaids tale
-1. Thinking in Bets (audiobook)
+1. thinking in bets (audiobook)
+1. ai superpowers
+1. the irishman
-1. AI Superpowers
+1. factfulness
+1. lotr: fellowship of the ring

 ## 2019
-1. Firefighting
+1. firefighting
-1. Unbroken
+1. unbroken
-1. Zero to One
+1. zero to one
-1. Apollo 8
+1. apollo 8
-1. The Circle
+1. the circle
-1. The Spy and The Traitor
+1. the spy and the traitor
-1. Subliminal
+1. subliminal

 ## 2018
-1. Red Notice
+1. red notice
-1. Journey to the Center of the Earth
+1. journey to the center of the earth
-1. Artemis
+1. artemis
-1. The Godfather
+1. the godfather
-1. Mind Change
+1. mind change
-1. The Martain
+1. the nartain
-1. Fahrenheit 451
+1. fahrenheit 451
-1. Travels with Charley
+1. travels with charley
-1. Bad Blood
+1. bad blood
-1. The Da Vinci Code
+1. the da vinci code
-1. Blitzed: Drugs in the Third Reich
+1. blitzed: drugs in the third reich

 ## 2017
-1. East of Eden
+1. east of eden
-1. Predictably Irrational
+1. predictably irrational
-1. Shoe Dog
+1. shoe dog
-1. Hogan
+1. hogan
-1. All the Presidents men
+1. all the presidents men
-1. Outliers
+1. outliers
-1. American Kingpin
+1. american kingpin

 ## 2016 and earlier...
-*idk. i did not write them down*
-from my kindle:
-1. the hunger games trilogy
-1. the world is flat
-1. blood line
-1. map of bones
-1. sandstorm
-1. black order
-1. the silence of war
-1. red mist
-1. first to kill
+*idk. i did not write them down and tbh i did not read much for pleasure outside of books for school. that's something i'd like to fix, in part by making what i read public*